3 Parametric Curves and Surfaces

 For example, clamped or open curves have knots with full multiplicity at the ends of the curve.
 This is why the end control points coincide with the curve end points.
 Interior fully multiple knots allow a kink in the curve at the corresponding point.

-Here are two curves that have the same number and location of control points, and yet have different knots and curve shape:
+Here are two curves that have the same degree, and same number and location of control points, and yet have different knots vector that results in different curve shape:

 Degree = 3